robynrox/evse-controller/README.md

 The following samples are provided:

-* RemainDormant.py: Hold the wallbox in dormant state.
-(I used to use that to detach my vehicle.)
-* ChargeFull.py: Set the wallbox to charge at maximum rate.
-* flux.py: Control the wallbox in a way that works well with Octopus Flux.
-(I use this one!
-It was at one time called Scheduler2.py.)
-* cosy.py: Control the wallbox in a way that works well with Cosy Octopus.
-* octgo.py: Control the wallbox in a way that works well with Octopus Go.
 * octopus.py: Control the wallbox for Octopus Go or Cosy Octopus.
 This is what I expect to maintain going forward.
   It will have control logic to drive the Flux tariff added as well, and possibly Agile at some point - at the time of writing, it doesn't seem to be the case that the use of the Agile tariff is favourable.